 See a psychologist or counselor immediately, or call a suicide helpline if you need help.
 In the US, the number is 1-800-273-8255.
 Feelings of ending one's life shouldn't be taken lightly, and because these thoughts feel natural as a symptom of anxiety and depression, it's something that you shouldn't leave to chance.
 Taking action now is the best thing you can do for the way you feel.

 In the meantime, some strategies that experts believe will help include:

-- Start Exercising - This is crucial.
-Exercise may raise levels of neurotransmitters that improve mood, and studies have shown that exercise reduces feelings of anxiety and depression, and thus reduces suicide risk.
+- Start Exercising This is crucial.
+Exercise may raise levels of neurotransmitters that improve mood, and studies have shown that exercise reduces feelings of anxiety and depression, thus reducing suicide risk.
 If you do nothing else, you should start exercising regularly.

-The suicide mindset is something that needs immediate psychological intervention, and even if you can cope with it on your own, it's always best to consult with someone and stay accountable to them and to yourself.
+The suicidal mindset is something that needs immediate psychological intervention.
+Even if you feel you can cope with it on your own, it is always best to consult with someone.
 Seek help from trained experts and leave nothing to chance.